facebook/react/docs/docs/refs-and-the-dom.md

 ### Caveats

-If the `ref` callback is defined as an inline function, it will get called twice during each render pass, first with `null` and then again with the DOM element, additionally to the mount/unmount call.
-This is because a new instance of the function is created with each render, so React needs to reset the old instance and set-up the new one.
-This side-effect of inline callback function can be avoided by defining the ref callback as a property on the class, but note that it shouldn't matter in the average `ref` use case.
+If the `ref` callback is defined as an inline function, it will get called twice during each render pass, first with `null` and then again with the DOM element.
+This is because a new instance of the function is created with each render, so React needs to clear the old ref and set up the new one.
+You can avoid this by defining the ref callback as a bound method on the class, but note that it shouldn't matter in most cases.